The golden rules of investing

 While lower tax can help your savings grow faster, you should

 never base an investment decision on tax benefits alone.
-See make tax
+Find out

-Investment scams are often so professional, slick and believable
+Investment scams can be so professional, slick and believable

 that it's hard to tell them apart from genuine investment

-opportunities.
-See our tips for how to spot an investment scam and remember scammers
+See our tips on how to spot an investment scam and remember scammers

 usually come to you.
 If you are being offered an investment

 opportunity by a person or company that you have not contacted, ask